Greentech Media’s Must-Read Energy Storage Stories of 2020

 The energy storage industry accelerated like never before during Donald Trump's presidency, though this statement could lead to one of those correlation/causation problems that trip up the statistically challenged.
 Storage would have continued to grow no matter who won the presidential election.

 But Joe Biden won, and Biden is actually on the record saying he wants more energy storage.
-His energy platform referenced the technology numerous times, and it fits well in his strategy to jumpstart the coronavirus-battered economy through investing in clean energy.
+His energy platform referenced the technology numerous times, and it fits well in his strategy to jump-start the coronavirus-battered economy through investing in clean energy.

 Congress jumped in first, though, passing a stimulus package just before Christmas that includes renewable tax credit extensions and $35 billion for energy research and development, including some storage-specific programs.